avajs/ava/readme.md

 ### Why not `mocha`, `tape`, `node-tap`?

-Mocha requires you to use implicit globals like `describe` and `it` with the default interface (which most people use), too unopinionated, bloated, synchronous by default, serial test execution, and slow.
+Mocha requires you to use implicit globals like `describe` and `it` with the default interface (which most people use), too unopinionated, bloated, synchronous by default, unusable programmatic API, serial test execution, and slow.
 Tape and node-tap are pretty good.
 AVA is highly inspired by their syntax.
 However, they both execute tests serially and they've made [TAP](https://testanything.org) a first-class citizen which has IMHO made their codebases a bit convoluted and coupled.
 TAP output is hard to read so you always end up using an external tap reporter.
 AVA is highly opinionated and concurrent.
 It comes with a default simple reporter and supports TAP through a CLI flag.

 ### How can I use custom reporters?